evoth/blog/README.md

 - Heading links
 - Series buttons at bottom
 - Organize Tailwind mess using components and stuff
+    - Reduce repeated sets of classes
 - Weird glitch where there's too much padding below references until reflow
 - Fix repetitive tooltip.html
 - Disable SVG animation and similar for prefers-reduced-motion
 - Minify CSS/JS, Tailwind classes and reformat HTML
 - Bundle JS or combine into modules instead of having a bunch of separate scripts
 - HTML comments (there are some on a branch but they're woefully outdated)
+- Fill out different types of pages
+    - Concepts
+        - Should link to articles which contain them
+    - Projects
+        - Should link to relevant articles and have galleries, github link, etc.
+    - Series and tags are pretty straightforward
+    - Posts page should link/preview series, tags, concepts?, projects?
+    - All should be paginated if necessary
+    - Placeholders if not much content
+- Just use parentheses plus dot (). instead of index if it makes it easier to read
+- Add keywords to front matter just 'cause
+- Add svg icon names to front matter for placeholder generation
 - Add content